La Broquerie: History

 With French settlers continuing to arrive in the southeast in the Ste.
 Anne and La Broquerie areas, eventually local residents came to the decision to split the governance of the two communities of Ste.
 Anne and La Broquerie and divided the region up.
 A public road was built to connect the two communities and plans were made for the establishment of a school district.
 Optimism for the region grew in 1882, as 80 new residents arrived in La Broquerie.
 In 1883, Taché declared La Broquerie as "St. Joachim’s mission," and a new St-Joachim Catholic Parish was built in 1884, while a year later the first post office was finally established.
 As the population grew in the area, it was clear a new larger church would be needed to accommodate the parishioners and this was built between 1898 and 1901, while also being enlarged in the 1920s.
 A new larger school was built later in 1907.

 Economically, the region's greatest resource of lumber played a key role in the early growth of the community and several residents established sawmills.
 25,000 cords of wood were cut during the winter of 1896-97 in the La Broquerie area.
 Agriculture was also of importance, a bumper crop of wheat earlier in 1882 led local farmers to declare in Manitoban newspapers that they had the best wheat in Manitoba.
-Dairy was a major component of the commmunity's agricultural sector.
+Dairy was a major component of the community's agricultural sector.
 The first farmers began by selling excess milk as butter to Steinbach or St. Boniface.
 Eventually, local dairy producers decided it would be more profitable to sell the surplus milk as cheese and two cheese factories were opened in the community in 1898 and 1903.